kelly-mcguffog/Phase-1-Project/README.md

 ## Overview
 DrinkUP is a web application that provides a menu of your favorite cocktails.
 Search through our selection and click on your drink of choice to reveal more information about it.
 "Like" your favorite cocktails and leave a comment in the review section.

--Don't see your drink of choice?
+Don't see your drink of choice?
 Add your own cocktail for others to make!

 ## Features
 Filter through cocktail menu